lemonmade/quilt/documentation/deploy/cloudflare.md

 Quilt and [Craft](../craft.md) make it easy to deploy your apps and backend services as [Cloudflare Workers](https://workers.cloudflare.com).
 The small, modern JavaScript bundles Quilt creates are a great fit for Cloudflare’s quick startup times and global distribution.

-This guide assumes you have already [created an app or service with Quilt and Sewing Kit](../getting-started.md).
+This guide assumes you have already [created an app or service with Quilt](../getting-started.md).
 If you don’t already have a Quilt project and would prefer to create your project with Cloudflare’s tools, you can skip this guide and use the [Wrangler CLI](https://github.com/cloudflare/wrangler) to generate one of the Quilt templates instead:

 - **Basic app** ([template repo](https://github.com/quilt-framework/quilt-template-cloudflare-workers), [live site](https://quilt-template-cloudflare-workers.lemons.workers.dev/)): a web application with server side rendering (using [Cloudflare Workers](https://developers.cloudflare.com/workers/)) and asset hosting (using [Worker Sites](https://developers.cloudflare.com/workers/platform/sites)).